 Make sure you look for factors that would apply to you most, understand the type of climate you will be facing, and find the survival sleeping bag best tailored to your needs.
 Factors include:

 There are different types of sleeping bags for hot weather and cold weather.
 The temperature rating helps you decide which bag type you need for that specific temperature.
 The R value measures about the of body heat or temperature that the sleeping pad will absorb and insulate you from cold weather.

-When deciding which survival sleeping bag to pick, it's usually smarter to go with the bag that can withstand colder weather.
+When deciding which survival sleeping bag or sleeping pad to pick, it's usually smarter to go with the bag that can withstand colder weather.
 If it's getting too hot, you can always leave it open or find some shade, as opposed to when it gets cold.
 Yes, you can wear more or even use a mylar blanket, but what happens when you have nothing left to keep you warm.

 Sleeping Bag Type